NANDA DEVI TREK

 Breathtaking Views of the Himalaya and Nanda Devi East "plus" Milam Glacier

-October 21, 2019, Tim Rippel will be leading an exploration trek to the base camp of Nanda Devi and Milam glacier.
+October 28, 2019, Tim Rippel will be leading an exploration trek to the base camp of Nanda Devi and Milam glacier.
 Nanda Devi is the second highest peak in the Indian Himalayas at 7816m.
-This trek will take 19 days including layover in Dehli.
-We'll use a mix of hotels in the lowlands, and camping expedition style on the trek route.
-We'll be offering optional extended tours to places like the Taj Mahal, or even the Triangle of Indian (Delhi, Agra, Jaipur) at the end of the trek.
+This trek will take 16 days including layover in Dehli.
+We'll use a mix of hotels and teahouse in the lowlands, and camping expedition style on the trek route.
+We offer a morning city tour of Dehli and optional extended tours to places like the Taj Mahal, or even the completion of the Golden Triangle adding ( Agra, Jaipur) at the end of the trek.

-This trek was inspired as an opportunity to take a look at the possibilities of a future summit climb, an opportunity to assess routes.
-Climate change has changed the way we climb.
-It's better to look and observe how feasible a climb might be before putting money and time into preparations for a full scale expedition.
-This will be an exciting opportunity to explore Peak Freaks friends (old and new) in the beautiful Himalayas.
+This trek was inspired as an opportunity to take a look at the possibilities of a future summit climb.
+This will be an exciting opportunity to explore with Peak Freaks friends (old and new) in another part of the beautiful Himalayas.

 To learn more please contact us.
 Space will be limited.

 Email: Becky .... email@example.com Blog: Peak Freaks Nanda Devi 2019 - coming soon!